mfzhang412/Stock-Tracker-Reporter/README.md

 # Stock-Tracker-Reporter

 User records what stocks are potential future investments.
-The program then sends reports with relevant data to user's email.
+The program then sends scheduled, formatted reports with relevant data along with the data's analysis to the user via a selected means of communication.